o2r-project/api/docs/compendium/metadata.md

 }
 ```

+### GET

 ## Update metadata

 The following endpoint can be used to update the `o2r` metadata elements.
-All other metadata sub-properties are only updated by the platform itself.
+All other metadata sub-properties are only updated by the platform itself, i.e. brokered metadata.
+After creation the metadata is persisted to both files and database, so updating the metadata via this endpoint allows to trigger a brokering process and to retrieve different metadata formats either via this metadata API or via downloading the respective file using the [download endpoint](download.md).

 !!! note "Metadata update rights"

-    Only authors of a compendium can update the metadata, or users with the required [user level](user.md#user-levels).
+    Only authors of a compendium or users with the required [user level](user.md#user-levels) can update a compendium's metadata.

 ### Metadata update request